 - 1/3 cup carrot (use peeler to peel strips of carrot and then roughly chop)

-- 2–3 tablespoons of zucchini (just peel off the green, outer layer of the zucchini with peeler and then roughly chop)
+- 2–3 tablespoons of zucchini, peel off the outer skin of the zucchini & roughly chop

-- Combine whole wheat flour, baking soda and salt in large bowl.
+- Combine whole wheat flour, baking soda and salt in a large bowl.

 - In separate medium bowl, combine mashed banana, beaten egg, applesauce, vanilla, almond butter and coconut sugar; Mix well.

 - Add spinach, carrots and zucchini to wet ingredients and fold together.

 - Pour dry ingredients into the wet ingredients, mix to combine, and then add chocolate chips.
 Mix again.

 - Take a cookie sheet and lightly spray with non-stick cooking spray.

 - Take 1-2 tablespoons of dough and place on prepared baking sheet (Note: cookies will not raise much or spread out)

 - Sprinkle with sea salt (optional).